Ethics

 "Ethics" is a type of rule or a standard of conduct, often a rule we impose on ourselves.
 Synonyms include morals, character, integrity.

-Ethics and good moral character may be the most important trait when selecting a candidate for a position.
-Any position.
+Ethics and good moral character may be the most important trait when selecting a candidate for a position (any position, from janitor to executive to high level government official).
 That is because if someone is inclined to lie, cheat, or steal, it does not matter how competent, smart, experienced, or capable they are.
-It does not matter if their stated position on an issue agrees with ours.
+If they cannot be trusted, it does not matter what they say they will do, what they say they did in the past, or if their stated opinions or positions align with ours.

 We all have different perspectives on ethics and moral values.
 Actions that are acceptable for one person or one family may not be acceptable for another.
-We need to recognize those differences, which are sometimes entirely reasonable (sometimes not).
+We need to recognize those differences, which are sometimes entirely reasonable, but sometimes not.

 Ethical, criminal, and civil rules in context

-A good Venn diagram can help put criminal laws, civil laws, and ethics into a rough context.
+A Venn diagram can help put criminal laws, civil laws, and ethics into a rough context.

-Criminal laws prohibit the most extreme types of bad conduct, and it is fair to say that it sets a low bar for acceptable conduct.
+Criminal laws prohibit the most extreme types of bad conduct, and sets a low bar for acceptable conduct.
 It is almost always the case that ethical conduct means not violating criminal laws.
-We presume the criminal laws are valid and enforced fairly, though obviously there are some exceptions to this.
+Stealing and bribe receiving are both crimes and unethical.

-Civil laws prohibit many actions already disallowed by criminal law plus many more.
+Civil laws prohibit many actions also, including those already disallowed by criminal law.
 It is a higher bar for acceptable conduct compared to criminal law, meaning people may do things which don't constitute a crime or are not worthy of criminal prosecution, but they could still be found civilly liable for it.
 It is often the case that ethical conduct means not violating civil laws.
 This is because civil laws protect people's rights as defined by government, and a civil violation means someone interfered with someone's legal rights.
-Obviously there is going to be room for debate in many individual cases.
+An employee who commits a civil tort against their employer is probably acting unethically as well.

 Finally, ethics is an even higher standard of conduct encompassing all of the above plus more.
-Someone might do something unethical which nevertheless does not violate any civil right nor criminal law.
+Something could be unethical even if it doesn't violate a civil nor criminal law.

-There are a number of grey areas on how these overlap or differ but we can save that for another time.
-For example some acts might violate criminal law but not civil law, and one could argue some acts could be ethical even if they violate a law.
+Obviously this simplifies things and there are grey areas too.
+There may be acts that violate criminal law but not civil law, and one could argue in certain circumstances that some acts could be ethical even if they violate a law.

 Ethics and morals are a type of rule and standard which we apply to ourselves, other individuals apply to us, and organizations might apply to us.

-In some countries and cultures (or sub-cultures), there is great respect for government rules (criminal and civil laws), so it is a considered good morals and ethics to abide by that.
-In countries where the rule of law is important, abiding by the law is important, because those laws are generally for the greater good.
+In some countries, cultures, or sub-cultures, there is great respect for government rules (criminal and civil laws), so it is a considered good morals and ethics to abide by that.
+The theory is that the rule of law is important, abiding by the law is important, and those laws are viewed as generally for the greater good.

-In countries where government is perceived to be totally corrupt, it may be more acceptable to violate the laws put forth by government.
-In organized crime, it is expected to violate criminal laws.
+In countries where government is perceived to be totally corrupt, it may be more acceptable to violate those laws.
+With organized crime, it is expected to violate criminal laws.

 Our upbringing by parents and family plays a great role in shaping our morals and ethics.